cordphelps/blueView/README.md

-## this is a sandbox for checking the awesome API interface [BluetoothLE](https://github.com/randdusing/BluetoothLE).
+## this is a sandbox for checking the awesome API [BluetoothLE](https://github.com/randdusing/BluetoothLE) against a ReadBearLabs BLE Shield 2.1 .

 The interface (3 jQuery Mobile pages via PhoneGapBuild) steps through the basic connectivity functions, displaying status messages to a textarea in the app.